What Is A Tangible Net Benefit?

 If you have a lower interest rate, you’ll save money over time by paying less interest over the life of the loan.
-No one wants to give a lender more interest than they have to.
+No one wants to give a lender more interest than necessary.
 Getting into a lower rate will always be beneficial if you can afford the monthly payment.

 Reduced Loan Term

-If you lower the number of years on your term, that’s a benefit even if the interest rate stays the same because you’re going to pay off more principal faster to meet the shorter payoff time frame.
+If you lower the number of years on your term, that’s a benefit even if the interest rate stays the same.
+This is because you’re going to pay off more principal faster to meet the shorter payoff time frame.
 Putting more toward principal means less toward interest.

 There’s also the added benefit that shorter terms also tend to come with lower interest rates.
 The reason for this is that investors don’t have to project inflation as far in advance with shorter terms.

 Another potential benefit is the ability to convert your existing home equity into cash.
-This gives you the opportunity to do home improvements, pay for expenses like medical bills or save for a retirement or college fund.
-You could even start a business.
+This gives you the opportunity to do home improvements, pay for expenses like medical bills or start a business among other possibilities.